alkasm/vcs-url-install-example/README.md

   Running setup.py install for test-pkg ... done Successfully installed test-pkg-0.0.0
 ```
-2. If you then disconnect from the internet and try to `pip install .` again (tested with 22.1.2), the package will fail to install with an error like:
+2. If you then disconnect from the internet and try to `pip install .` again, the package will fail to install with an error like:
 ```
 pip install .
 Processing /Users/alkasm/prog/test-vcs-url